-§11023.
+§ 11023.
 Harassment and Discrimination Prevention and Correction

-- (a) Employers have an affirmative duty to undertake reasonable care to prevent and promptly correct discriminatory and harassing conduct.
+- (a) Employers have an affirmative duty to undertake reasonable earesteps to prevent and promptly correct discriminatory and harassing conduct.
 (Gov. Code, § 12940(k).) - (1) A determination as to whether an employer has complied with Government Code section 12940(k) includes an individualized assessment, depending upon numerous factors sometimes unique to the particular employer including, but not limited to, its workforce size, budget, and nature of its business, as well as upon the facts of a particular case. - (2) There is no stand-alone, private cause of action under Government Code section 12940(k).
-In order for a private claimant to establish an actionable claim under Government Code section 12940(k), the private claimant must also plead and prevail on the underlying claim of discrimination, harassment, or retaliation. - (3) However, in an exercise of its police powers, the Department may independently seek non-monetary preventative remedies for a violation of Government Code section
+In order for a private claimant to establish an actionable claim under Government Code section 12940(k), the private claimant must also plead and prevail on the underlying claim of discrimination, harassment, or retaliation. - (3) However, in an exercise of its police powers, the Department may independently seek non-monetary preventative remedies for a violation of Government Code section 12940(k) whether or not the Department prevails on an underlying claim of discrimination, harassment, or retaliation.

-- 12940(k) whether or not the Department prevails on an underlying claim of discrimination, harassment, or retaliation. - (b) Employers have an affirmative duty to create a workplace environment that is free from discrimination and harassment.
-In addition to distributing the Department's DFEH-185 brochure on sexual harassment, or an alternative writing that complies with Government Code section 12950, an employer shall develop a harassment and discrimination policy that: - (1) Is in writing; - (2) Lists all current protected categories covered under the Act; - (3) Indicates that the law prohibits coworkers and third parties, as well as supervisors and managers, with whom the employee comes into contact from engaging in unlawful conduct; - (4) Creates a complaint process to ensure that complaints receive: - (A) A designation of confidential, to the extent possible; - (B) A timely response; - (C) Impartial and timely investigations by qualified personnel; - (D) Documentation and tracking for reasonable progress; - (E) Appropriate options for remedial actions and resolutions; and - (F) Timely closures. - (5) Provides a complaint mechanism free of the obligation to complain directly to the employee's supervisor, including, but not limited to, the following: - (A) Direct communication, either orally or in writing, with a designated company representative such as a human resources manager or EEO officer; - (B) A complaint hotline; - (C) Access to an ombudsperson; and/or - (D) Identification of the Department and the U.S. Equal Employment Opportunity Commission (EEOC) as additional avenues for employees to lodge complaints. - (6) Instructs supervisors to report any complaints of misconduct to a designated company representative, such as a human resources manager, so the company can try to resolve the claim internally.
+- (b) Employers have an affirmative duty to create a workplace environment that is free from employment practices prohibited by the Actdiscrimination and harassment.
+In addition to distributing the Department's DFEH-185 brochure on sexual harassment, or an alternative writing that complies with Government Code section 12950, an employer shall develop a harassment, and discrimination, and retaliation prevention policy that: - (1) Is in writing; - (2) Lists all current protected categories covered under the Act; - (3) Indicates that the law prohibits coworkers and third parties, as well as supervisors and managers, with whom the employee comes into contact from engaging in-unlawful conduct prohibited by the Act; - (4) Creates a complaint process to ensure that complaints receive: - (A) An employer's designation of confidentiality, to the extent possible; - (B) A timely response; - (C) Impartial and timely investigations by qualified personnel; - (D) Documentation and tracking for reasonable progress; - (E) Appropriate options for remedial actions and resolutions; and - (F) Timely closures. - (5) Provides a complaint mechanism that does not require an employee to complain directly to his or her immediate free of the obligation to complain directly to the employee's supervisor, including, but not limited to, the following: - (A) Direct communication, either orally or in writing, with a designated company representative, such as a human resources manager, or EEO officer, or other supervisor; and/or - (B) A complaint hotline; and/or - (C) Access to an ombudsperson; and/or - (D) Identification of the Department and the U.S. Equal Employment Opportunity Commission (EEOC) as additional avenues for employees to lodge complaints. - (6) Instructs supervisors to report any complaints of misconduct to a designated company representative, such as a human resources manager, so the company can try to resolve the claim internally.
 Employers with 50 or more employees are required to include this as a topic in mandated sexual harassment prevention training, pursuant to section 11024 of these regulations.